Carm1r/fruclimadapt/README.md

     regarding ongoing and future changes.  ‘fruclimadapt’ streamlines the assessment of climate adaptation and the identification of potential risks for grapevines and fruit trees.
-    Procedures included in the package allow to:
-    i) generate hourly weather data from daily values, ii) estimate chilling and forcing heat units, iii) estimate plant phenology,
+    Procedures included in the package allow to:\ni) generate hourly weather data from daily values, ii) estimate chilling and forcing heat units, iii) estimate plant phenology,
     iv) calculate bioclimatic indices to evaluate fruit tree and grapevine adaptation,